FAQs

 Do you use positive reinforcement / are you a positive reinforcement-trainer?

-Unfortunately, training is often talked about in simplified extremes, as if we have to choose between rewarding everything or forcing compliance.
-I take a balanced, thoughtful approach that respects each dog as an individual.
+Dog training is often talked about in simplified categories; I take a balanced, thoughtful approach that respects each dog as an individual.
 No two dogs learn the same way, and figuring out their unique language and motivators is one of my favorite parts of training.

-What do you mean by "calm mindset" and "mindset training?"
+What is "calm mindset" and "mindset training" for dogs?

 When I talk about a "calm mindset" and "mindset training" in my approach, I’m referring to the process of teaching your dog how to remain calm, composed, and neutral, even in situations that might normally trigger excitement, stress, or anxiety.
 A calm mindset allows your dog to think clearly and respond appropriately to commands and their environment, rather than reacting impulsively.